UniMath/agda-unimath/src/foundation/0-connected-types.lagda.md

       ( unit-trunc-Prop)
 ```

-### All elements of 0-connected types are merely equal
+### Elements of 0-connected types are all merely equal

 ```agda
 abstract